 My first degree was in performing arts.
 People in that field might define success as name recognition in movies, on Broadway, or having a recording project go platinum.
 And I can’t leave this list of examples without mentioning two other groups.
 Student athletes work hard, train faithfully, and play well in hopes of their definition of success: a contract with a pro team.
 And don’t forget the business majors.
 The MBA grads may have dreams of Wall Street or making mega-millions climbing the corporate ladder.

 All these things can be good.
 But they share common difficulties.
 And that is why success needs to be properly defined.

 Setting goals is easy.
 But a worthy goal takes some thought.
 And what makes one goal better than another?
 Is it possible to predict the pitfalls of our stated goals?
 Answer: Yes!
 And there’s great news about that.
 A better definition of success avoids many of those problems.
 So what problems are common to these definitions of success?

 Every situation noted above depends on individual effort.
 I believe the Thomas Edison quote.
 We should work hard and be diligent.
 But there’s a down side.
 First, I’m a fallen sinful person.
-And if I have an out-of-line passion for achieving my own goal, what would I compromise to achieve it?
-Would I use anyone and everyone around me to gain the next rung on the corporate ladder?
+And if I have an out-of-line passion to achieve my goals, what would I compromise to achieve them?
+Would I use anyone and everyone I know to gain the next rung on the corporate ladder?
 Could I be tempted to use steroids to play better and win my goal?
 And our willingness to compromise who we are can be seen in other recent events.
 Does the name Harvey Weinstein ring a bell?
 How many sacrifices were made on the ‘altar’ of the casting couch to achieve some definition of success?